sibellavia/multilanguage_Leonardo_Services/docs/en/CaaS.md

 - *Trusted execution environments (TEEs)* → Adds a secure computing environment, protecting data from external threats.
 - As a managed Kubernetes solution, the customer does not have to worry about managing the infrastructure and its complexity, as the infrastructure layer is managed by Leonardo throughout the service lifecycle.

+The service includes a comprehensive set of security tools and services designed to ensure the secure usage of containers running on the Managed Service for Containers.
+It implements a multilayered infrastructure security model that safeguards the entire container lifecycle—from image creation to runtime execution—ensuring platform integrity, operational compliance, and consistent protection of containerized workloads.

+Platform security:

+- Real-time security monitoring and vulnerability scanning are implemented through the use of StackRox, providing continuous assessment of container images and runtime workloads.
+The platform enables automated detection of CVEs, policy violations, and security threats ensuring a secure, compliant, and monitored environment without operational intervention.
+- Host-level malware and virus detection to secure container nodes with EDR provided by Bitdefender
+- Kernel-level hardening and enforcement of mandatory security profiles to isolate workloads (by design)

+Access Security:

+- Identity-based access controls (RBAC) and integration with centralized identity management systems.

+Compliance, Monitoring, and Auditing:

+- Centralized logging and security-related events are forwarded directly to the SOC team SIEM, enabling correlation, alerting, and continuous security monitoring.

 The service is offered with the following metrics: *15 nodes with 8 GB RAM for each unit*.

 The service offers the following advantages: